browser icon

 The Western Oases:

-If you head west from Alexandria and enter the Siwa Oasis, then travel through The Great Sand Sea to other oases like Bahariya, Mut and Al’ Qasr, you are sure to find yourself amidst true desert culture in some amazing villages where few other travellers go.
+If you head west from Alexandria and enter the Siwa Oasis, then travel through The Great Sand Sea to other oases like Bahariya, Mut and Al’ Qasr, you are sure to find yourself amidst a true desert culture in some amazing villages where few other travellers go.

 North Of Dahab: